BA in Film and Media Studies

 Program Requirements and Policies

-- For the bachelor of arts degree in Film and Media Studies, a total of ten courses are required.
+To earn a Bachelor of Arts degree in Film and Media Studies, a total of ten courses is required.

-- Up to five courses taken abroad or at other universities can be counted toward the FMS major at the discretion of the program director.
-Contact Tasha Oren for details.
+Up to five courses taken abroad or at other universities can be counted toward the FMS major at the discretion of the program director.
+To request course credit for a course taken at another institution, please follow the instructions on the Tufts Transfer Credit page.

 The Film and Media Studies major requires the completion of 10 courses: